-We are fully implementing Restored Order of the Sacraments beginning with the 2018-19 academic year.
+We have fully implemented Restored Order of the Sacraments.
 For families with children interested in preparing for Confirmation and First Eucharist, this means:

 · Families wishing to have their children receive sacraments at Immaculate Conception must be REGISTERED members of the parish.